paultopia/casebook-14amend/working-copy.md

 There should be an intuitive reason for this difference.
 Losing your job is bad.
 But if you get sent to prison, not only do you lose your job, but you also get locked in a cage for years.
 It's a much worse deprivation, and so obviously, the government ought to have to jump through more hoops in order to inflict it on you---just so long as those extra hoops are effective in keeping the government from erroneously convicting someone.
 (The point of additional procedural protections is always to improve the accuracy of the decision.)

-In Matthews v.
-Eldridge the Court laid out the canonical three-part balancing test that captures the intuition just described.
+In *Matthews v.
+Eldridge* the Court laid out the canonical three-part balancing test that captures the intuition just described.
 The test has been criticized for being so abstract that it doesn't really give courts lots of guidance, but, in its defense, it at least forces courts and litigants to make arguments in sensible terms.

 The three parts are:

 1. The weight of the private interest at stake.
 A person who is deprived of welfare benefits could end up sleeping on the street or struggling to get food---this is a very significant interest, and there probably ought to be more process before the state deprives someone of that property interest.
 By contrast, we might imagine, say, if the state seizes your luggage at the airport there's a much smaller private interest at stake.
-So there's much more reason to have pre-termination process in the hearing in the former case than the latter.
+It just doesn't matter so much if the government unjustly seizes your luggage (the airline was probably going to lose it anyway).

 2. The risk of erroneous deprivation.
-This is a factor that makes the most sense when it's judged against the existing process that the state has provided---remember that procedural due process cases come up when someone challenges an existing procedure.
+This is a factor that makes the most sense when it's judged against the existing process that the state has provided---remember that Procedural Due Process cases come up when someone challenges an existing procedure.
 And it can be broken down into two sub-factors.
 There's the reliability of existing procedures---are they fair?
 Do they do a pretty good job of getting the right answer?
 And then there's the marginal benefit of additional procedures---is there something that the government could do which would make the process much more reliable or fair?

 3. The government's interest in avoiding additional process.
 Sometimes the government interest will be purely administrative: extra process costs money and creates an administrative burden, the government has a legitimate interest in keeping its budget down and its bureaucracy as un-cumbersome as possible.
 However, sometimes the government will also have additional interests in avoiding process.
 If, for example, there's a military or law enforcement emergency, sometimes the government has a reason to act quickly, and the government has a strong interest in avoiding the delay that would be incurred if it had to provide pre-termination process.